joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 3. Login to your Azure subscription
 4. We need the resource ID of the VM we need to connect to, type in: **az vm show --resource-group 'appserver-rg' --name 'APP-P01' --show-details**
 5. _Change the resource group and VM name above to match your VM_
 6. Copy the id of the Virtual Machine you want to connect to
 7. Because I am running the Azure CLI from a PowerShell terminal, I am going to use the following variables:

        $BastionName = 'Bastion'
        $BastionRG = 'network-rg'
        $VMResourceID= '/subscriptions/000000-0000-0000-0000000/resourceGroups/appserver-rg/providers/Microsoft.Compute/virtualMachines/APP-P01'
        az network bastion rdp --name $BastionName --resource-group $BastionRG --target-resource-id $VMResourceID
-8. s
+8. Run the command, your Remote Desktop window should open up and the tunnel has been established, if you close the Azure CLI window, your RDP session will be dropped.